-- a. have attained the qualifying age for state pension credit; - b. not be somebody with a partner of working age in receipt of income support, income-based jobseeker's allowance or income-based employment and support allowance; - c. be liable to pay council tax in respect of a dwelling in which they are resident; - d. made a valid application for the for a scheme; - e. be somebody who has at least one second adult living with them who is not his/ her partner, not somebody who pays rent, and who is on a prescribed low wage and/or prescribed benefit, as set out by Central Government.
+- have attained the qualifying age for state pension credit; - b. not be somebody with a partner of working age in receipt of income support, income-based jobseeker's allowance, on Maximum Universal Credit or income-based employment and support allowance; - c. be liable to pay council tax in respect of a dwelling in which they are resident; - d. made a valid claim for the scheme; - e. be somebody who has at least one second adult living with them who is not his/ her partner, not somebody who pays rent, and who is on a prescribed low wage and/or prescribed benefit, as set out by Central Government.